 This symbolizes our recognition of their (elders) selfless love on us and the sacrifices that they have done for our welfare, to build our future, to provide good education, food, clothing, etc.

 This is very simple to understand.
-It is a way of humbly acknowledging the greatness of our elders, parents, etc.
+It is a way of humbly acknowledging the greatness of our elders, parents, etc. This divine tradition shows the strong family bondage, which has been one of Indian’s enduring strengths.

 The good wishes (sankalpam) and blessing (ashirvadam) of elders are highly valued in Hinduism evey today.

+We prostrate to seek the blessings from our elders.
+Good thoughts always create positive vibrations.
 Good wishes coming out from a heart full of love, divinity and nobility have tremendous strength.

 When we prostrate with respect, humility, etc., we invoke the good wishes and blessings of elders, which flow in the form of positive energy which in turn acts as an armor to us.